 2.4.1 Glasgow Anxiety Scale for People with Intellectual Disabilities (GAS-ID)

-Developed by Mindham and Espie (2003), this is a 27-item semi-structured observational scale specifically designed for individuals with intellectual disabilities.
-It measures both behavioural and physiological signs of anxiety using a 3-point likert scale.
+Mindham and Espie (2003) developed this is a 27-item semi-structured observational scale specifically designed for individuals with intellectual disabilities.
+It measures both behavioural and physiological signs of anxiety using a 3-point Likert scale.
 The tool has high internal consistency (Cronbach’s alpha = 0.94) and test-retest reliability (0.89).

 2.4.2 Subjective Stress Scale (SSS)